brakmic/BackbonePlayground/README.md

 ...more to come soon ;)

+#### MarionetteJS

+> When the app starts an 'embedded' MarionetteJS instance gets created and spits out a very basic ItemView.
+The __m_app.js__ script in the root folder contains some basic examples about Regions, Views and Layouts.
+MarionetteJS templates are under __templates/marionette__ folder.
+The current router implementation __playrouter.js__ doesn't control MarionetteJS views.
+Future Playground versions will contain a separate 'subsystem' dedicated solely to MarionetteJS.

 ### Running without run-scripts
 If you're not using one of the available run-scripts you must set the GETCONFIG_ROOT manually.